oneapi-src/ishmem/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-Then you just add a line to every git commit message:
+Then add a line to every git commit message:

-    Signed-off-by: Joe Smith <joe.smith@email.com>
+    Signed-off-by: Kris Smith <kris.smith@email.com>

-Use your real name (sorry, no pseudonyms or anonymous contributions.)
+**Note**: Use your real name.

-If you set your `user.name` and `user.email` git configs, you can sign your
-commit automatically with `git commit -s`.
+If you set your `user.name` and `user.email` git configurations, your commit can be signed automatically with `git commit -s` or `git commit -S`.